 - When starting out you may want to invest in an adjustable jeweller’s saw frame.
 This means that even when a saw blade has snapped it can be re-inserted and re-used with the adjustable saw frame, helping you cut costs on new saw blades.

 - A jeweller’s saw frame is usually a ‘U’ shape and the height of the ‘U’ helps you make longer cuts further into the sheet metal you’re working with.
 A 3-inch frame will be an ideal starting point for beginners.

 - When you set up your bench ready for cutting sheet metal, make sure your bench pin is set almost at eye level – to help you to cut as straight as possible.
 It can also help to make sure your elbows are in a fixed comfortable position, making it easier for you to keep a steady hand while working.

-Mastering the use of a metal cutting saw means you’ll soon be able to create intricate curves and shapes in your sheet metal.
+Mastering the tools for cutting sheet metal means you’ll soon be able to create intricate curves and shapes in your sheet metal.
 Want further guidance on which tools to invest in as a beginner?
 Use our Beginners’ Guide to Jewellery Making Tools to help you build out your workbench and hone your technical skills.